1000 Steps Walking Track / Kokoda Memorial Trail

-Parking by the 1000 steps can be a nightmare.
+Parking by the 1000 steps, Dandenong Ranges, can be a nightmare.
 Seriously.
-The car park seems quite sufficient for a good number of cars but it very quickly fills up with walkers and people there for picnics, the Tourist Road is often very congested with cars parked along the roadside (watch out for the signs and park correctly as fines are imposed).
+The car park seems quite sufficient for a good number of cars but it very quickly fills up with walkers and people there for picnics, the Mount Dandenong Tourist Road is often very congested with cars parked along the roadside (watch out for the no-parking signs and park correctly as fines are imposed).

-Getting to the 1000 Steps Walk by Train
+Getting to the Thousand Steps Walk by Train from Melbourne

-To reach the Dandenong Ranges National Park and the famous 1000 steps walk from Melbourne by public transport catch a train on the Belgrave Line and get off at the Upper Ferntree Gully Station.
+To reach the Dandenong Ranges National Park and the famous One Thousand steps walk by public transport from Melbourne, catch a train on the Belgrave Line and get off at the Upper Ferntree Gully Station.
 From there, walk to the left along the Burwood Highway for about 1 km to the park entrance or get on bus route 688 and hop off at the first stop, right outside the Dandenong Ranges National Park and as close to the start of the 1000 Steps as you can get.

 Getting to the 1000 Steps walk from the Dandenongs

 For anyone living or staying in the Dandenongs, it is easy to catch a bus down the hill to walk the steps.
-Get off at the UFTG Train Station and walk back.
-There is no bus stop by the park, which is a surprise.
-We have asked about having a bus stop established there to encourage people to use public transport.
+Get off at the bus stop right outside the National Park, ask the driver if you are not sure where to get off.

-Where to eat near the 1000 Steps – BYO food & water or buy locally
+Where to eat near the 1000 Steps, Dandenong Ranges

 There is a cafe in the park, see the menu choices and check opening hours here.
 Opposite the train station in Upper Ferntree Gully, there is a good choice of cafes, bakery, chocolate shop…